LGBTQ rights in Nauru

-Lesbian, gay, bisexual, transgender and queer (LGBTQ) people living in Nauru may face legal and social challenges not experienced by non-LGBTQ residents.
+Lesbian, gay, bisexual, transgender, and queer (LGBTQ) people living in Nauru may face legal and social challenges not experienced by non-LGBTQ residents.
 Same-sex sexual activity has been legal since May 2016, but there are no legal recognition of same-sex unions, or protections against discrimination in the workplace or the provision of goods and services.

-The Human Truth Foundation has listed Nauru at rank 87 for LGBTQ rights.
-This was similar to other Pacific nations, such as Palau (86), the Marshall Islands (88) and Micronesia (90).
+The Human Truth Foundation has listed Nauru at rank 83 for LGBTQ rights.
+This was similar to other Pacific nations, such as Palau (83), the Marshall Islands (83) and Micronesia (83).

-In 2011, Nauru signed the "joint statement on ending acts of violence and related human rights violations based on sexual orientation and gender identity" at the United Nations, condemning violence and discrimination against LGBT people.
+In 2011, Nauru signed the "joint statement on ending acts of violence and related human rights violations based on sexual orientation and gender identity" at the United Nations, condemning violence and discrimination against LGBTQ people.

 Legality of same-sex sexual activity

-Same-sex sexual activity was criminalised in 1921 when the mandatory powers of Australia, New Zealand and United Kingdom agreed to apply the Australian state of Queensland's Criminal Code Act 1899.
-This was retained following Nauruan independence in 1968.
+Homosexuality was criminalised under the German protectorate in 1899.
+Following the Australian occupation of Nauru and declaration of a League of Nations mandate, new sodomy laws were introduced in 1921 when the Australian administration applied the criminal code of the Australian state of Queensland.
+Those laws were retained following Nauruan independence in 1968.

 In January 2011, Mathew Batsiua, Minister for Health, Justice and Sports, stated that the decriminalisation of "homosexual activity between consenting adults" was "under active consideration".
 In October 2011, the Nauruan Government pledged to decriminalise same-sex sexual acts.

 According to the United States Department of State, there were no reports in 2012 of prosecutions directed at LGBTQ persons.

 In May 2016, the Parliament of Nauru passed the Crimes Act 2016 which repealed the Criminal Code 1899 and therefore legalised same-sex sexual activity.